Nonlinear filtering based on density approximation and deep BSDE prediction: Implementation details

 \subsection{Reference solutions}

 For the linear example, the Ornstein--Uhlenbeck process, the reference solution was obtained using a discrete-time Kalman filter \cite{Kalman_Bucy}.
-To reduce discretization error in the prediction step, we used $128$ intermediate prediction steps on each interval $[t_k,t_{k+1}]$, this is to be compared to the largest value of $N = 64$.
+To reduce discretization error in the prediction step, we used $128$ intermediate prediction steps in each interval $[t_k,t_{k+1}]$; this should be compared to the largest value of the discretization parameter of the model, which was $N = 64$.

 For the nonlinear example, the bistable process, we employed a bootstrap particle filter with the same refinement of $128$ intermediate prediction steps for improved accuracy \cite{gordon1993novel}.
 We used a Gaussian kernel density estimator to recover a probability density \cite{silverman1986density}.
 A total of $10^5$ particles were used to ensure a high-accuracy estimate of the filtering density and to reduce Monte Carlo variance to a negligible level.